Language Models with Rationality: Limitations

 \section{Limitations}

-We have shown how an LLM can be combined with a self-reflective component, allowing latent model knowledge to be made explicit in the form of a {\bf belief graph}, providing a window into the model’s system of beliefs.
+We have shown how an LLM can be extended with a self-reflective component, allowing latent model knowledge to be made explicit in the form of a {\bf belief graph}, providing a window into the model’s system of beliefs.
 While exciting, there are several limitations with the current work and opportunities for the future.

-First, the reasoning component can make mistakes, resulting in the overall system rejecting true statements or accepting false ones.
+First, the reasoning component in the rational layer can make mistakes, resulting in the overall system rejecting true statements or accepting false ones.
 A detailed analysis and classification of these failure modes was presented in Section \ref{erroranalysis}.

-\eat{ Second, constructing the belief graphs is computationally expensive.
-In our relatively inefficient implementation, it took $\approx$ 30 minutes per question to generate the belief graph (using two RTX A6000 GPUs).
-With some optimization such as early pruning and batching, this likely could be reduced by an order of magnitude, but belief graph construction is still expensive. }

-Second, our belief graphs are constructed on a per-question basis, but there is no notion of a global belief graph.
-Thus, there may be contradictions between beliefs used for {\it different} questions, but these will currently be undetected.
-Methods for handling global/persistent belief graphs may offer solutions to this problem.

-Finally, we have speculated that the belief graphs may also be useful in an interactive setting, where they localize areas of uncertainty/confusion in the model and can use this to guide interaction with the user.
-However, this idea is currently untested, and would be interesting to explore.
+Second, for our experiments, we used the T5-11B based Entailer system as the baseline LLM.
+While there is every reason to expect our proposed architecture to be effective in reducing inconsistency with newer and larger LLMs such as ChatGPT and LLaMA, this is still to be evaluated.
+Doing so would require implementing the basic operations needed to construct belief graphs (Section~\ref{subsec:basic-ops}) using instruction prompting and in-context learning.
+Other work has demonstrated such implementations \citep[e.g.,][]{Wei2022ChainOT,alpaqa}, making the outlook promising, but indeed their combination still needs to be demonstrated at scale in an architecture like REFLEX.

+Lastly, we found consistency-minimized belief graphs to be highly valuable in understanding the system's successes and failures.
+We expect these graphs to be a valuable starting point for providing explanations and gaining a user's trust in the system.
+However, we have not conducted a formal user study to measure this.